yonaskolb/XcodeGen/Docs/FAQ.md

 Yes, simply generate your project and then run `pod install` which will integrate with your project and create a workspace.

 ## Can I use Crashlytics
-Yes, but you need a little bit trick to CocoaPods.
-Add this script in your `Podfile` as follows
+Yes, but you need to use a little trick when using CocoaPods.
+Add this script in your `Podfile`:

 ```ruby:Podfile
 // Your dependencies